 Strawberry whitefly or strawberry aleurodid – Aleurodes fragariae

 The whitefly that harms strawberries is very small.
 It looks like a micro white butterfly, less than 1.5 mm long and only 0.3 mm wide.
-The wings of the whitefly are covered with a wax-like coating on top.
+Whitefly wings are covered on top with a coating similar to wax.
 There are two pairs of wings.

-Whiteflies settle under the leaves, sucking the juice out of them.
-Butterflies do not like sunlight, so they can be found in shady areas.
+Whiteflies settle at the bottom of the leaves, sucking the juice from them.
+Butterflies do not like sunlight, so they can be found in shaded areas.

-After leaving the puparia (a type of cocoon), fully developed adults are formed.
-During one growing season, a culture can produce up to 4 generations of whiteflies.
-Such a pest hibernates in plant debris and upper soil layers.
+After emerging from the puparia (a type of cocoon), fully developed adults are formed.
+During one growing season, crops can produce up to 4 generations of whiteflies.
+This pest overwinters in plant debris and top layers of soil.

-To protect strawberries from this pest, they are treated with pesticides before flowering and after harvesting.
+To protect strawberries from this pest, they are treated with pesticides before flowering and after harvesting the berries.

-Strawberries are grown on mulching film to prevent the spread of butterflies.
+Strawberries are grown on mulch film - this prevents the spread of butterflies.

 This is a black insect, matte.
 Length approximately 12 mm.
 This is a typical representative of lamellar, which indicates its soil development.
-Bronzovka hibernates in the ground.
-From the end of May to the end of June, the bronzes cause the greatest harm to strawberries - they feed on flowers, periodically and on young leaves.
+Bronzovka winters in the ground.
+From the end of May to the end of June, bronze beetles cause the greatest harm to strawberries - they feed on flowers, and periodically on young leaves.

-All stages of development of the beetle are associated with the soil, as already mentioned.
+All stages of beetle development are associated with soil, as already mentioned.
 This is what makes it difficult to remove pests from a certain area.
-In areas where intensive agricultural technology is used and constant plowing of the soil, the number of bronzovkas is steadily falling.
+In areas where intensive agricultural technology and constant plowing of the soil are used, the number of bronze beetles is steadily falling.
 But not everyone can afford such expenses.
 Even in garden plots, not everyone cultivates the land intensively.

-The best recommendation to prevent the spread of hairy bronze is to dig the soil, remove the larvae (suitable for small areas).
-It will not be superfluous to set fire to straw and leaves to scare away beetles.
-Some use baits for females.
-In extreme cases, beetles can be collected from plants by hand.
+The best recommendation for preventing the spread of hairy bronze blight is digging up the soil and removing the larvae (suitable for small areas).
+It would also be a good idea to set fire to straw and leaves to repel beetles.
+Some use female baits.
+As a last resort, you can collect beetles from plants by hand.

-Since bronze begins to act actively precisely during the flowering period, treatment with chemicals is automatically not allowed.
+Since bronze grass begins to act actively during the flowering period, treatment with chemicals is not automatically allowed.

 The only suitable insecticide is Calypso.
 It can be used during any growing season.
-The effect is manifested after 3 hours.
+The effect appears after 3 hours.

 Strawberry Pests – Green Peach Aphid